oktadev/okta-blog/_source/_posts/2022-01-26-webassembly-on-kubernetes-with-rust.md

 }
 ```

 The code is simple.
 It makes a GET request to the API and parses and prints the response every 60 seconds.
-Now you can build this into a Wasm binary using the below cargo command:
+Now you can build this into a Wasm binary using this Cargo command:

 ```bash
 cargo build --release --target wasm32-wasi